Skip to content

 Is it free to start?

 Yes.
 You can create a family tree and add members for free on the Explorer plan.
-Paid plans unlock additional features like advanced collaboration and document storage.
+The free plan includes up to 15 family members, which covers most immediate families.
+Paid plans unlock unlimited members, voter record search, indenture record access, and advanced collaboration features.

 Can multiple family members contribute to the same tree?

 Yes.
 The best family trees are collaborative.
+Invite siblings, cousins, parents, or children to add their knowledge.
 Use permissions so only approved family members can view or edit sensitive details.
+Collaborative trees are more complete because different family members remember different details.

 Is my family data private?